michaelmangelsdorf/myth/README.md

 before developing more hardware.

 The schematics have been stripped of everything I thought wasn't essential, so it's a bit easier to read.
-In order words, although it's possible to load the schematics file into KiCad, its intended use is only for reference.
+In other words, although it's possible to load the schematics file into KiCad, its intended use is only for reference.

 ![PCB with working Sonne8 micro-controller](https://github.com/michaelmangelsdorf/myth/blob/main/sonne8pcb.jpg)